 For example, if your business sells teaching supplies, your general market is quite obviously teachers.
 Within this, you may have a specific market of elementary teachers that you can serve with elementary teaching supplies.
 Your niche market could then be special education teachers and target them with special education elementary school supplies.

 By focussing on a particular niche, it allows your business to specifically target your customer, rather than trying to please everybody.
 In focusing your efforts, this allows you to excel at what you do, and automatically give your business a competitive edge.
 One way to look at your niche is the part of the market which is best served by your business’ USP (unique selling point).
+If you need more details about starting a business, you can find more relevant information at companyformationamerica.com

 How to Find Your Niche